 April and May are prime months for crappie here.

-Lake Kapowsin is a great kayaking lake, and there’s a DFW launch on the north shore just off Oroville Road.
+Lake Kapowsin is a great kayaking lake, and there’s a WDFW launch on the north shore just off Oroville Road.
 There are also hiking trails that lead from the road down to the water for shore fishing.

 More: Lake Kapowsin Fishing